salman-/Basic-Protractor/README.md

 # Basic-Protractor

-This is a very basic protractor test for [Calculator page](http://www.way2automation.com/angularjs-protractor/calc/)
+This is a very basic protractor test for [Calculator page](http://www.way2automation.com/angularjs-protractor/calc/).
+The test generates a HTML report in the `report` folder.
+In case the test fails, an screenshot of the view is added to the report.

 #### How to run?
 1. `npm install`